Paul Moriarty, Fractional COO/CDO for Nonprofits, 30 Years Management & Operations, 20 Years Nonprofit Fundraising

 When I'm not working, you'll find me thinking about how to fix structural failures in markets that claim to serve nonprofits but actually extract value from them.

 I believe in Worcester grit, honest conversations, and doing work that matters.
+Board fundraising engagement is one area where honest conversations matter most — and where most organizations need the most help.

 Let's talk about your mission

 If your organization is stuck—revenue stalled, operations fractured, or leadership in crisis—let's have a real conversation about what's broken and how to fix it.
+Or explore our guides and tools to start diagnosing on your own.